bpython/bpython/doc/sphinx/source/tips.rst

 Tips and tricks
 ===============
 There are various tricks and tips to bpython.
 We currently list one of them on this page.
-If you know any more.
-Don't hesitate to let us know (:ref:`community`)!
+If you know any more, don't hesitate to let us know (:ref:`community`)!

 bpython and multiple python versions